 How Much Repetition Do You Need to Recover?

 Massed practice helps with recovery from the effects of a neurological injury, but how much repetition is enough?
 Let’s look at supporting research for the answer.

 In animal studies on neuroplasticity after stroke, it was shown that 400-600 repetitions per day of challenging functional tasks can lead to changes in the brain.

-Recover from Stroke with Massed Practice
+Recover from Neurological Injury with Massed Practice